GOVERNANCE DOCUMENTS

 Organization

 There shall be a committee of the Board of Directors to be known as the Talent & Compensation Committee (the “Committee”).
-The Committee shall consist of at least three members as determined by the Board, each of whom shall meet the independence requirements of The Nasdaq Stock Market, Inc. (“Nasdaq”), and any other applicable laws or regulations, shall be a “non-employee director” as defined in Rule 16b-3(b)(3) under the Securities Exchange Act, and shall be an “outside director” as defined in regulations adopted under section 162(m) of the Internal Revenue Code (as such requirements may be modified or supplemented from time to time).
+The Committee shall consist of at least three members as determined by the Board, each of whom shall meet the independence requirements of The Nasdaq Stock Market, Inc. (“Nasdaq”), and any other applicable laws or regulations, shall be a “non-employee director” as defined in Rule 16b-3(b)(3) under the Securities Exchange Act.
 The members of the Committee shall be appointed and replaced by the Board, upon recommendation of the Governance Committee.

-The Committee shall meet at least two times annually or more frequently as circumstances dictate, and report to the Board and propose any necessary action to the Board following each Committee meeting.
+The Committee shall meet as often as it deems necessary to carry out its responsibilities, and report to the Board and propose any necessary action to the Board following each Committee meeting.
 The Committee shall operate and function in accordance with the applicable provisions of the Company’s Governance Guidelines, as in effect from time to time.

 Statement of Policy